codsen/codsen/packages/ast-contains-only-empty-space/readme.md

 ## Rationale

-Working with parsed HTML is always a battle against white space.
+Working with parsed HTML is always a battle against the white space.
 Often you need to know, does certain AST piece (object/array/whatever) contain anything real, or just an empty space.
 That's what this library is for.

 In real life, parsed HTML trees will have many levels of nested arrays, objects and strings.
-While it's easy to check does a plain object contain only empty space (`\n`, ` `, `\t`, line break or a mix of thereof), it's not so easy when your object has arrays of empty objects.
+While it's easy to check does a plain object contain only empty space (`'\n'`, `' '`, `'\t'`, line break or a mix of thereof), it's not so easy when your object has arrays of empty objects.
 I want a solid, tested library which can identify emptiness (or lack of) in anything, nested or not nested.

-By the way, weird things (like functions, which don't belong to parsed HTML structures) will yield cause result `false`.
+By the way, weird things (like functions, which don't belong to parsed HTML structures) will yield a result `false`.

 **[⬆ &nbsp;back to top](#)**